 Teams want fast, intuitive tools that make them more efficient.
 Managers want insight into what’s going on with their team and how they can help them develop.
 Everyone wants happy customers and a collaborative workplace.
 Email is painful.

 We believe a shared inbox like Front is the key to solving these problems and powering better days at work.
-In fact, we did the math and found that Front saves 6 hours a week for every person on your team.
+If you want to learn more on Front, check out how Aircall uses Front to improve CX, drive efficiency, and increase customer growth.

 Written by Sarah Spangenberg